-Vibration significantly assists in the fluidization of sticky and/or wet coals, and helps convey larger particles that may not fluidize well and tend to settle to the bottom of the bed.
+Carrier coal dryers utilize vibration which significantly assists in the fluidization of sticky and wet coals, and helps convey larger particles that may not fluidize well or tend to settle to the bottom of the coal dryer bed.

 - Run-of-mine coal

 - Steam coal